Joe Perry (snooker player): Major success

+Retirement

+In April 2025, Perry announced that he would retire from professional snooker after the 2025 World Championship.

 Personal life

 Perry suffers from ankylosing spondylitis.
 Before it was correctly diagnosed, he was considering giving up the sport: "I told my wife I was thinking about packing it in because I couldn’t take it any more.
 I felt there was no point me flying overseas then not being able to even practise, and losing matches."

 Perry is a supporter of Arsenal F.C.